Houston Arson Defense Lawyer

 There are numerous state, city, county, and federal agencies that may be involved in an arson investigation.
 Private experts hired by insurance companies also conduct an investigation.
 Do not let their "independent" status fool you; insurance company investigators often work hand in hand with law enforcement.
 If you are suspected of arson, you may not even know it, and few, if any of these investigators will be on your side.
 However, because these officials often wear plain clothes or the uniform of a fire agency rather than a police department, individuals suspected of arson often unknowingly provide evidence that may be turned against them or waive rights they might later wish they had asserted.

 In the aftermath of a fire in which a persons' car, home, and belongings were destroyed or a loved one seriously injured or lost, people are distracted, emotional, and vulnerable.
 It is often difficult for them to imagine that they could be accused of setting the very fire they have just survived.
 It happened to a sitting Texas Supreme Court justice and his wife a few years ago; it could easily happen to you.

 If you are suspected of, or charged with arson or a related crime, it is critical that you seek the assistance of someone experienced in arson investigations and defense.
 I have the knowledge and experience to help you through the investigation, including identifying flaws in the investigation and working with experts to assist in your defense.
 As a dedicated criminal attorney, I am passionate about

 criminal defense cases and work tirelessly to build compelling cases for every client.

-Need a lawyer for an arson case in Houston?
+Need a lawyer for an arson case?
 Just because a lawyer has an arson page on their website, doesn't mean they have experience competently defending people suspected or accused of arson.
 My name is Tate Williams and I have represented people in arson and related homicide investigations and prosecutions for years, through trial when necessary.